microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

-## 1. What needs to be install ?
+## 1. What needs to be installed?
 ---------------------------------------

 The purpose of an installation is to allow the customer to use the data from the installed sensors as quickly as possible.

-But for this it is necessary to quickly understand what to install and why.
+But for this, it is necessary to quickly understand what to install and why.

 To start our sensors use LoRaWan technology, to better understand this technology you can read more information here: